Sean Vincent Gillis: Murders

 Gillis once claimed he began killing because of "stress".
 His first murder, which he confessed to after his arrest, was of 82-year-old Ann Bryan in March 1994.
 He intended to rape her, but became frightened when she screamed as he touched her.
 To stop her screaming, Gillis slit her throat and then stabbed her 50 times.
 He left her body there at her residence, St. James Place (an exclusive retirement home in Baton Rouge).

 In May 1999, Gillis began stalking a woman he had seen jogging in the south Baton Rouge area.
 He spent three weeks driving around the area looking for her.
-Around 5:30 a.m. on May 30, 1999, a Sunday, he saw 52–year–old Hardee Schmidt jogging on Quail Run Drive.
+Around 5:30 a.m. on May 30, 1999, a Sunday, he saw 52-year-old Hardee Schmidt jogging on Quail Run Drive.
 Two days later her body was found in a bayou off of Highway 61 in St. James Parish.
 Gillis later confessed that he hit Schmidt with his car, knocking her into a ditch.
 He got out and placed heavy-duty wire plastic wrap tightly around her neck and forced her into the car.
 He drove to a park off of Highland Road and raped her.
 After killing her, he put her nude corpse into the trunk of his car, a white Chevy Cavalier, and left it there until dumping it two days later.

-Gillis would go on to kill for five more years, the murders unconnected and his presence unknown to law enforcement.
+Gillis continued killing for five more years, the murders unconnected and his presence unknown to law enforcement.

 Arrest and conviction

-More attention was paid to cold cases of murdered women when Derrick Todd Lee was apprehended on May 27, 2003.
-When certain cases could not be linked to Lee, investigators began to wonder if another serial killer had been in operation at the same time.
-Lee began his killing in 1992, but between 1994 and 2003, there were two other serial killers silently and secretly targeting the women in the Baton Rouge area.

-Donna Bennett Johnston, 43 years old, was Gillis's eighth and final victim.
-In February 2004, she was raped and strangled with a nylon tie wrap.
-After death, Gillis mutilated her body, slashing her breasts, cutting off her left nipple, gouging out a tattoo on her right thigh, and severing her left arm at the elbow.
+Donna Bennett Johnston, 43 years old, was Gillis' eighth and final victim.
+In February 2004, he raped her and strangled her with a nylon tie wrap.
+Gillis mutilated her body post-mortem, slashing her breasts, cutting off her left nipple, gouging out a tattoo on her right thigh, and severing her left arm at the elbow.
 Her body was found on February 27, 2004, in a drainage canal near Ben Hur Road, south of Louisiana State University in Baton Rouge.

-In letters exchanged between Gillis and a decade-long friend of Johnston's, Tammie Purpera, Gillis explains her murder and even shows remorse:
+In letters exchanged between Gillis and a friend of Johnston, Tammie Purpera, Gillis explained her murder and even expressed remorse: